ekahPruthvi/cynageOS/ISO.md

 # Capsulator - Installer for cynageOS

-> alpha testing 2
+<b>Capsulator</b> is written in Rust, It uses the GTK4 toolkit for the graphical interface<br> and VTE4 for terminal integration. <br>

-<b>Capsulator</b> is written in Rust.
-It uses the GTK4 toolkit for the graphical interface and VTE4 for terminal integration.
 The installer runs on the [cage](https://github.com/cage-kiosk/cage) Wayland kiosk display server.

 ## Pages
 > ### 1